 Generally, candle wax is not poisonous or dangerous if you consume a small quantity.
 The worst that can happen is an allergic reaction or medicine interaction with some of the chemicals used in candles to add fragrance and color.

-However, if you ingest too much candle wax, wax poisoning can occur.
+However, if you ingest too much candle waxes, wax poisoning can occur.
 Not sure about the amount of candle someone ingested?
-Here are some wax poisoning symptoms you can look out for:
+Here are some candle wax poisoning symptoms you can look out for:

 - Abdominal pain